Incremental Data-Driven Policy Synthesis via Game Abstractions: Supplementary Material for Sec. 5

 \subsection{The Gadget-Based Reduction}

-In this section, we present `gadgets' that turn a cofair coB\"{u}chi game into a regular coBüchi game.
-Our construction is inspired by the gadgets represented in ~\cite{HausmannPSS24} that reduce a fair/cofair parity game into a regular parity game.
+In this section, we present \textit{gadgets} that turn a cofair coB\"{u}chi game into a regular coBüchi game.
+Our construction is inspired by the gadgets represented by~\citet{HausmannPSS24} that reduce a fair/cofair parity game into a regular parity game.
 If we directly use the gadgets given there to turn our cofair coB\"{u}chi game (i.e. a $\{2, 3\}$-color parity game) to a regular parity game, we end up with a $\{1,2,3,4,5\}$-color parity game.
-We do not want this since it will introduce a lot of computational burden on our algorithm.
+However, this will introduce computational burden.
 Therefore, inspired by these gadgets, we present simplified gadgets that turn a cofair coBüchi game into a (non-fair) coB\"uchi game.